k-omura/truetype_Arduino/README.md

 --------------------------------------
 # Originality
-I divided the reading of the font and the display on the screen.
+I divided the reading of the font file and the display on the screen.
 Which allows expansion to various displays.
 In the original, an error occurred except for the font file verified by the author, so we made a correction.
 Also, in the original, it corresponds to the second-order Bezier curve, and an error occurs depending on the font file.
 Therefore, this code incorporates a provisional solution to higher-order Bezier curve.